danfuzz/samizdat/doc/samizdat-0/library-low.md

 #### `isInt value <> boolean`

-Returns `true` iff the given value is an integer.
+Returns `true` iff the given value is an int.

 #### `isList value <> boolean`